unbedded/ai_sw_workflow/README.md

 ## AutoGenerating Python Code

-### Prerequistes
+### Prerequisites
 Edit Makefile to select language
 ```
 # Conditional variable to switch between language policies
 POLICY_MODE = python3.8
 ```

-The project will work with python 3.8 or greater. your virtual enviroment must install the ./ai_sw_workflow/requirements.txt which includes module dependencies:
+The project will work with Python 3.8 or greater.
+Your virtual environment must install the ./ai_sw_workflow/requirements.txt, which includes module dependencies:
 ```
 openai
 pytest